ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/sql/Module.md

-## Package overview
+## Module overview

-This package provides the common record types and constants required for other data management packages such as `jdbc`, `mysql`, and `h2`.
+This module provides the common record types and constants required for other data management modules such as `jdbc`, `mysql`, and `h2`.

 ### PoolOptions